benjibromberg/plantismash/README.md

 ## 📄 Publications & Citation

-If you use PlantiSMASH in your work, please cite the relevant antiSMASH and plantiSMASH publications:
+If you use plantiSMASH in your work, please cite the relevant antiSMASH and plantiSMASH publications:

 - How to cite the antiSMASH suite of tools: [antiSMASH citations page](http://antismash.secondarymetabolites.org/#!/about)
 - PlantiSMASH publications: